 Most existing studies focusing on grazing effects were conducted in Scandinavian upland tundra, while other Arctic domains, and particularly wet tundra ecosystems (e.g., Falk et al., 2015; Raillard and Svoboda, 2000; Kitti et al., 2009), remain sparsely examined to date.
-Moreover, concerning carbon cycling only the effect in the growing season was investigated so far, despite the importance of non-growing-season fluxes in the tundra (Grogan, 2012; Euskirchen et al., 2012; Kittler et al., 2017).

-55 A long-term, landscape-scale experiment called "Pleistocene Park", established in northeastern Siberia in 1996, provides an opportunity to address this research gap.
-While initially designed to reestablish a "mammoth steppe" ecosystem which dominated this region in the Pleistocene (Zimov et al., 2012), the experiment also facilitates to study the impact of large herds of herbivores as an agent to stabilize permafrost ecosystems against degradation linked to Arctic warming.
-The underlying hypotheses of Pleistocene Park are that herbivore grazing a) increases carbon sequestration by simultaneously increasing productivity and root formation during the growing season, b) decreases annual permafrost temperatures by trampling the snow in the winter, thereby limiting permafrost thaw and respiration, c) increases the surface albedo by decreasing shrub and tree cover, and d) decreases CH_4 emissions by decreasing soil moisture through condensing soils and increased evapotranspiration by a more active vegetation.
+A long-term, landscapescale experiment called "Pleistocene Park", established in northeastern Siberia in 1996, provides an opportunity to address this research gap.
+While initially designed to reestablish a "mammoth steppe" ecosystem which dominated this region in the Pleistocene (Zimov et al., 2012), the experiment also allows us to study the impact of large herds of herbivores as an agent to stabilize permafrost ecosystems against degradation linked to Arctic warming.
+Some of the underlying hypotheses related to the Pleistocene Park project are that herbivore grazing (a) increases carbon sequestration by simultaneously increasing productivity and root formation during the growing season, (b) increases the surface albedo by decreasing shrub and tree cover, and (c) decreases CH4 emissions by decreasing soil moisture through condensing soils and increased evapotranspiration by more active vegetation.

-While all the grazing effects listed above hold the potential to reduce future positive feedbacks between alterations of the permafrost carbon cycling and the changing climate, so far only limited observational evidence was presented allowing for evaluating the management effects inside Pleistocene Park.
+While all the grazing effects listed above have the potential to reduce future positive feedbacks between alterations of the permafrost carbon cycling and the changing climate, so far only limited observational evidence has been presented that allows for evaluating the management effects inside Pleistocene Park.
 The main objective of the presented study is therefore to provide new insights into the effects of herbivore grazing on carbon cycle processes and ecosystem characteristics within the park.
-For this purpose, we compare growing season carbon fluxes from flux chamber measurements along with soil parameters and radiation balance components across an intensively grazed area within Pleistocene Park and a nearby undisturbed site.
+For this purpose, we compare growing-season carbon fluxes from flux chamber measurements along with soil parameters and radiation balance components across an intensively grazed area within Pleistocene Park and a nearby undisturbed site.

-70 2 Materials and Methods
+2 Materials and methods

-2.1 Site Description
+2.1 Site description

-The study area is located in the Kolyma Lowlands region in northeastern Siberia (68.51°N, 161.50°E), close to the town of Chersky, Sakha Republic, Russia, which is situated around 100 km south of the Arctic Ocean.
-The weather patterns frequently switch between maritime air masses from the North and continental air masses from the Southeast, with the former dominating

-- 75 the wintertime conditions, and the latter in the summer.
-The mean daily air temperature can remain at or below -40°C for several days during December to February, while daily means of more than 20°C can be reached around the peak of summer.
-The mean annual temperature (averaged for 1960-2009) is approximately -11.0°C. The total amount of annual precipitation (averaged for 1950-1999) is between 200 and 215mm, with 80 to 110mm falling as rain (Göckede et al., 2017).
-Snow-melt leads to an annual flooding event in the Kolyma River and its tributaries, usually inundating large parts of the study area between mid to - 80 late May and late June (Kwon et al., 2016).
+The study area is located in the Kolyma Lowland region in northeastern Siberia (68.51° N, 161.50° E), close to the town of Chersky, Sakha Republic, Russia, which is situated around 100 km south of the Arctic Ocean.
+The weather patterns frequently switch between maritime air masses from the north and continental air masses from the southeast, with the former dominating the wintertime conditions and the latter dominating in the summer.
+The mean daily air temperature can remain at or below -40 °C for several days during December to February, while daily means of more than 20 °C can be reached around the peak of summer.
+The mean annual temperature (averaged for 1960-2009) is approximately -11.0 °C. The total amount of annual precipitation (averaged for 1950-1999) is between 200 and 215 mm, with 80 to 110 mm falling as rain (Göckede et al., 2017).
+Snowmelt leads to an annual flooding event in the Kolyma River and its tributaries, usually inundating large parts of the study area between middle to late May and late June (Kwon et al., 2016).